Posterior Inference for Sparse Hierarchical Non-stationary Models: Extensions for -dimensional problems

-In order to extend the model from Section~\ref{Themodel} to higher dimensional settings, while maintaining its computational benefits, a novel construction is proposed utilising additive Gaussian process models (AGP) \citep{duvenaud2011additive}.
-First, the model is presented in two-dimensions, followed by a description of the extended inference procedure.
+To extend the model from Section~\ref{Themodel} to higher dimensional settings, while maintaining its computational benefits, a novel construction is proposed utilising additive Gaussian process models \citep[AGP,][]{duvenaud2011additive}.
+First, the model is presented, followed by a description of the extended inference procedure.